Financial Aid Facts

 Students invited to participate in the Baldwin Scholars Honors program receive an annual scholarship of $25,000.

 The Baldwin Honors Scholarship is awarded to students who have earned approximately an A average while enrolled in their high school’s most rigorous college preparatory program.
-In addition, students must have a minimum SAT score in the low to mid-1200s (Critical Reading + Mathematics) or a total ACT score of 27.
+In addition, students must submit either SAT or ACT scores.
+Students earning a minimum score in the low to mid-1200s (Critical Reading + Mathematics) on the “old” SAT, a 1300 on the “new” SAT or a total ACT composite score of 27 may be considered for the Baldwin Honors Scholarship.

 After the successful completion of their first year at Drew, Baldwin Scholars are eligible receive an additional fellowship of up to $3,500 to support academically related initiatives including independent research, community service activities, internships, study abroad, writing, directing or producing an original play.